Building a Financial Sector that Serves People and the Planet

 - Responsible lending principles promoting market growth that contributes to positive impact on agricultural businesses, the smallholder farmers they aggregate, and long-term sustainability of the sector.
 Council members have drafted a set of Responsible Lending Principles for impact-first agricultural lenders.

 - Social and environmental impact for farm households, their communities, and the ecosystems on which we all depend.
-Council members have identified a set of seven impact metrics that they collect and share on an annual basis.
+Council members have identified a set of five impact metrics that they collect and share on an annual basis.
 These metrics will form the basis for deeper impact analysis in the future.